CertainLach/jrsonnet/README.md

 ## Bindings

-Currently no language bindings are implemented
+C bindings (libjsonnet.so) are WIP

+Something is implemented, but mostly unusable for now

+See them in `./bindings/jsonnet/`

 ## Benchmark